-5.2.
-Although there is no empirical evidence on the environmental effectiveness of provisions on climate change in RTAs to date, empirical research8 reports a positive effect of environmental provisions in RTAs on the reduction of emissions of selected pollutants, including CO2 emissions.
-Yet, despite increased explicit references to climate change in RTAs, more effort is needed to gauge the effectiveness of these provisions in addressing climate change adaptation and mitigation.
+Although there is no empirical evidence on the environmental effectiveness of provisions on climate change in RTAs to date, empirical research reports that environmental provisions in RTAs have a positive effect on the reduction of emissions of selected pollutants, including CO2 emissions.
+Yet, despite increased explicit references to climate change in RTAs, more efforts are needed to gauge the effectiveness of these provisions in addressing climate change adaptation and mitigation.